Azure/Avere/src/terraform/examples/e2e/README.md

 ### Deployment Steps

 1. Run `cd ~/e2e/5.compute.image` in a local shell (Bash or PowerShell)
 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
+   * By the default config, the [Alma Linux Azure marketplace image terms](https://mpcprodsa.blob.core.windows.net/marketplaceterms/3EDEF_marketplaceterms_VIRTUALMACHINE%253a24AAK2OAIZEAWW5H4MSP5KSTVB6NDKKRTUBAU23BRFTWN4YC2MQLJUB5ZEYUOUJBVF3YK34CIVPZL2HWYASPGDUY5O2FWEGRBYOXWZE5Y.txt) are automatically accepted for the Linux distribution image.
-Make sure you have sufficient compute cores quota available on your Azure subscription for each configured virtual machine size.
+    * Make sure you have sufficient compute cores quota available on your Azure subscription for each configured virtual machine size.
 1. Run `terraform init -backend-config ../0.global/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the displayed Terraform deployment plan to add, change and/or destroy Azure resources